Manager of Dual Enrolled Student Success

 The program is designed for transfer to four-year institutions, and courses tend to follow the Michigan Transfer Agreement (MTA) or general education requirements.
 By completing the MTA, students are frequently able to transfer every credit they earn to in-state and many out-of-state institutions.

-In the dual enrollment program, students may earn up to 30 college credits.
+In the dual enrollment program, students may take up to 10 college courses.
 Typically, tuition is paid for by the high school, but textbooks are the responsibility of the student.
 Students attend classes at one of SMC’s campuses either during normal high school hours or in the evening.

 - Open to all high school students with qualifying test scores